SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Experimental Assessment

-\paragraph{Data preprocessing.} The final 20 \% of each training dataset is kept apart for testing the models on non-seizure data instances.
-Then, the data were segmented into one-second frames, resulting in 1840 samples each with a length of 173 data points.
+\paragraph{Data preprocessing} First, the data were segmented into one-second frames, yielding 2300 samples of 173 data points each for Sets A, B, and E. In both cases (i.e., Set A vs Set E and Set B vs Set E), the final \SI{20}{\percent} of each training dataset (Sets A and B) was set aside to evaluate the models' ability to classify non-seizure data alongside the seizure data in Set E. This resulted in 1840 training samples and 2760 testing samples.
 Subsequently, the dataset underwent filtering with a 40 Hz low-pass filter following \cite{andrzejak2001indications}.
 Z-score normalization \cite{apicella2023effects} was then applied.
 A summary of the Bonn dataset, including details on the preprocessing and data partitioning, is presented in Table \ref{tab:bonn_dataset_description}.

-\paragraph{Model selection.} The model selection stage was performed through the search space defined in Table \ref{tab:bonn_search_space}.
+\paragraph{Model selection} The model selection stage was performed through the search space defined in Table \ref{tab:bonn_search_space}.
+As previously mentioned, the hyperparameter ranges were selected based on preliminary experiments.
+These initial trials allowed us to identify areas of the search space where training generally led to promising outcomes, which were subsequently used to define the grid for model selection.

 The total number of configuration explored was 2295.
-10-fold Cross Validation \cite{hastie2009elements} was employed as the resampling method, with the mean MSE across the 10 folds used as the criterion for selecting the best architecture.
-In this setup, for each fold of the Cross Validation, 20 \% of the training data was sampled and designated as the validation set.
+10-fold cross validation \cite{hastie2009elements} was employed as the resampling method, with the mean MSE across the 10 folds used as the criterion for selecting the best architecture.
+In this setup, for each fold of the cross validation, \SI{20}{\percent} of the training data was sampled and designated as the validation set.
 This analysis was done separately on the Set A and Set B. For the sake of clarity, the methodology in this paragraph is explained through the results obtained on the Set A only.

-From the Cross Validation analysis, it was observed that the configuration with the lowest mean MSE across the folds showed a distribution of results that overlapped with several other configurations .
-This indicated that while this configuration performed well in terms of MSE, it was not distinctly superior to others.
-Thus, other analyses were done.